FREQUENTLY ASKED QUESTIONS

 What does a paediatric OT do?

 I often get asked what an OT might do with children… after all, children don’t ‘work’.
 Well, it comes back to our definition and understanding of what we mean by ‘occupations’.
-A child’s occupations include: play (the ultimate work of children, right?), self care tasks, drawing/handwriting and other classroom and education related activities.
+A child’s occupations include everything they do in their day: play (the ultimate work of children, right?), self care tasks, drawing/handwriting and other classroom and education related activities.
 Paediatric OTs work with children experiencing difficulties with these occupations, as well as fine and gross motor coordination, sensory processing and regulation, and attention and social skills.

 Who do you work with as a paediatric OT?